Stake vs Pearler (2026):

 Fees, FX costs and who each is built for

 Both are ASIC-regulated, CHESS-sponsored Australian brokers with access to ASX and US markets — but they are built around very different investing philosophies.
-Stake gives you broader market access and fractional US shares; Pearler is purpose-built for long-term ETF investors who want automated recurring contributions and lower FX costs on US trades.
+Stake gives you broader market access and fractional US shares; Pearler is purpose-built for long-term ETF investors who want automated recurring contributions and a slightly lower FX rate on AUD-to-USD deposits (0.50% vs Stake’s 0.55%).

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.